vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 ### Agree on breadth and depth of implementation

-We should support modules so broadly?
+We should support plugins so broadly?

 * As sinks?
 For this we should consider how we handle batching, partitioning, etc, more.
   * **Temporary Conclusion:** Held off on deciding.
 Some interest.